 The retail market for propane is seasonal because it is used primarily for heating in residential and commercial buildings.
 Consequently, sales and operating profits are concentrated in the second and third fiscal quarters (November through April).
 Cash inflows from these quarters will be realized in the third and fourth quarters and to the extent necessary the Partnership will reserve cash inflows from the third and fourth quarters for distribution to Unitholders in the first and second fiscal quarters.
 In addition, sales volume traditionally fluctuates from year to year in response to variations in weather, prices and other factors, although the Partnership believes that the broad geographic distribution of the Partnership operations helps to minimize the Partnership's exposure to regional weather or economic patterns.
 Long-term, historic weather data from the National Climatic Data Center indicate that the average annual temperatures have remained relatively constant over the last 30 years with fluctuations occurring on a year-to-year basis only.
 In each of the past five fiscal years, which include the two warmest winters in the United States since 1953, pro forma Available Cash would have been sufficient to enable the Partnership to distribute the Minimum Quarterly Distribution on all Common Units assuming projected pro forma interest expense and capital expenditure levels.
-During times of colder-than-normal winter weather, such as the conditions experienced by certain regions served by Ferrellgas in the second and third quarters of fiscal year 1994, Ferrellgas has been able to take advantage of its larger and more efficient distribution network to help avoid supply disruptions such as those experienced by some of its competitors, thereby broadening its long-term
+During times of colder-than-normal winter weather, such as the conditions experienced by certain regions served by Ferrellgas in the second and third quarters of fiscal year 1994, Ferrellgas has been able to take advantage of its larger and more efficient distribution network to help avoid supply disruptions such as those experienced by some of its competitors, thereby broadening its long-term customer base.

 The following chart illustrates the impact of annual variations in weather on Ferrellgas' sales volumes.
-Set forth are (i) the average national degree days (population weighted) (a measure of the relative warmth of a particular year in which a larger number indicates a colder year), (ii) degree days as a percentage of the average normal degree days as of 1993 (100.0% represents a normal year with larger percentages representing colder-than-normal years and smaller percentages representing warmer-than-normal years), (iii) the annual retail propane sales volumes of Ferrellgas, and (iv) a retail gross margin index for Ferrellgas (demonstrating changes in retail gross margins from a base year of 100.0% in 1989) for the five fiscal years ended July 31, 1989 to 1993 and the nine months ended April 30, 1993 and 1994.
+Set forth are (i) the average national degree days (population weighted) (a measure of the relative warmth of a particular year in which a larger number indicates a colder year), which are determined by the National Weather Service Central Analysis Center, with historical averages periodically revised for changes in the population weighting as more current Bureau of Census data becomes available, (ii) degree days as a percentage of the average normal degree days as of 1994 (100.0% represents a normal year with larger percentages representing colder-than-normal years and smaller percentages representing warmer-than-normal years), (iii) the annual retail propane sales volumes of Ferrellgas, and (iv) a retail gross margin index for Ferrellgas (demonstrating changes in retail gross margins from a base year of 100.0% in 1990) for the five fiscal years ended July 31, 1990 to 1994.
 The average degree days in regions served by Ferrellgas have historically varied on an annual basis by a greater amount than the average national degree days.

-Nine M End April led 1989 1990 1991 1992 1993 1993 1994 National Degree Days Degree Days as % of 1993 4,673 4,549 4,211 4,303 4,663 4,444 4,526 Normal Degree Days(1) Sales Volumes (in millions of 99.7% 97.0% 89.8% 91.8% 99.4% 99.3% 101.1% gallons)(2) Retail gross margin index(3) 498 100.0% 499 98.4% 482 114.5% 496 109.7% 553 101.1% 483 102.1% 490 105.8%
+For The Yea ar Ended J uly 31, 1990 1991 1992 1993 1994 National Degree Days 4,549 4,211 4,303 4,559 4,619 Degree Days as % of 1994 Normal Degree Days (1) 97.0% 89.8% 91.8% 99.7% 101.0% Sales Volumes (in millions of gallons) (2) 499 482 496 553 564 Retail gross margin index(3) 100.0% 116.3% 111.5% 102.7% 106.7%